MicrosoftDocs/power-platform/power-virtual-agents/teams/fundamentals-support-teams.md

 ms.collection: virtual-agent
 ---

-# Community help and support for Power Virtual Agents
+# Community help and support for Power Virtual Agents in Teams

 You can get support for Power Virtual Agents on the community forums.
 Features that have been released for general availability are eligible for support through Microsoft Support.